Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 Meridian Investment Advisors Background

-Founded in 1983, Meridian is principally owned by Pat D. Moon and Lewis W. Van Ness, both of whom are advisors and managing principals at the firm.
+Founded in 1983, Meridian is principally owned by Pat D. Moon.

 Meridian Investment Advisors Investment Strategy

 Risk tolerance is the most important variable for Meridian’s advisors when forming a client’s investment strategy.
-Common stocks and bonds — including U.S. Treasury securities and high quality U.S. corporate bonds — are the most common investments used.
+Stocks and bonds — including U.S. Treasury securities and high quality U.S. corporate bonds — are the most common investments used.
 Mutual funds and ETFs are also used.

 In making investment choices, the firm primarily uses fundamental analysis, which involves using metrics to determine whether a particular asset is undervalued.